 Registration fee: $50.
 This is a one time fee for new regular members upon enrollment.

-Shutokukan annual membership fee: Shinto Muso-ryu $60; Toda-ha Buko-ryu $35.
+Shutokukan annual membership fee: Shinto Muso-ryu $60; Tenshin Buko-ryu $35.
 This annual fee helps cover insurance and PayPal expenses.

 New members must also purchase weapons and uwagi, obi, and hakama.
 This typically involves an additional initial expense of about $250.
 We will provide you with details on what you need and where you can purchase it after you have been accepted as a member.
 We do not sell these items ourselves.

 How to become a member

 Membership and instruction are privileges not rights.
 We do not accept people merely because they want to join.
-We must be convinced that the applicant will produce a net positive value for the ryu.
+We must be convinced that you will produce a net positive value for the ryu.
 We invest substantial amounts of our time and energy into your initial training; it is only worthwhile if you are in it for the long haul.
 We are not interested in “tourists” or “collectors.”
 To distinguish the serious seeker from the casual, we require you to observe one training session via Zoom, participate in a group interview, also via Zoom, then observe one live training.
 During this period, we will talk with you and get a feel for whether you will fit with the group.
 If we think that you will contribute to both the dojo and the ryu, we will provide you with the appropriate membership forms and waivers, give you information about how to acquire your equipment, and invite you to begin training at the next regular session.

 Please note that the koryu are generally not appropriate for children or adolescents, and the minimum age requirement is sixteen-and-a-half.